jckuri/BladderDataset/README.md

 # Diagnosing Acute Inflammations of Bladder

 ## Abstract
 This machine learning system can diagnose 2 acute inflammations of bladder.
 The medical dataset contains features and diagnoses of 2 diseases of the urinary system: Inflammation of urinary bladder and nephritis of renal pelvis origin.
 This medical dataset truly needs privacy!
 Because we cannot divulge the sexually-transmitted diseases of patients.
-So, all we learned about PySyft and OpenMined will be applied in this project.
+So, what we learned about PySyft and OpenMined is applied in this project.
 Federated learning will protect the privacy of datasets in each hospital and at the same time, a more robust machine learning model will benefit all hospitals.

 ## DATASET